 The way in which SMT has offered its benefits to mechanization resulted in its usage spreading quickly throughout these industries.
 This technique resulted in new sets of components that were created to accompany this technology.
 These were in most cases smaller in comparison to the through-hole counterparts.
 SMDs provided a way to achieve a far higher pin count.
 Generally, SMTs are also far more compact compared to through-hole circuit boards, which resulted in a decrease in transportation costs.

 We are well-positioned to meet the demands of this technology evolution.
 As the largest stocking manufacturers of passive surface mounted components, Cal-Chip has prepared its stocking position and factory supply chain to meet the passive component demand this coming boom will create.
 From capacitors and resistors to ferrite beads, inductors, and Hi CV products, Cal-Chip is your one-stop solution for all your passive component needs.

-Specifically, the products that we provide include ceramic chip, MLCC = multi-layer chip capacitor, MLCC capacitors, multi-layer chip resistors, chip capacitor, polymer chip capacitors, polymer capacitors, electrolytic capacitors, high Q capacitors, capacitor arrays, resistor arrays, chip resistor, resistor, thick film resistor, thin film resistor, automotive grade resistor, current sensing resistors, auto-grade resistors, multi-layer (ML) chip inductor, chip inductor, wire-wound SMD inductors, power inductors, polymer chip inductor, shielded inductors, multi-layer chip ferrite beads, chip ferrite beads, and ferrite beads.
+Specifically, the products that we provide include ceramic chip, MLCC = multi-layer chip capacitor, MLCC capacitors, multi-layer chip resistors, chip capacitor, polymer chip capacitors, polymer capacitors, electrolytic capacitors, high Q capacitors, capacitor arrays, resistor arrays, chip resistor, resistor, thick film resistor, thin film resistor, automotive grade resistor, current sensing resistors, auto-grade resistors, multi-layer (ML) chip inductor, chip inductor, wire-wound SMD inductors, SMD electrolytics, power inductors, tantalum, chip tantalum, polymer chip inductor, shielded inductors, SMD ferrite beads, multi-layer chip ferrite beads, chip ferrite beads, and ferrite beads.